ilkkamtk/DOM-exercise/README.md

 # DOM-exercise

 ### Task A, CSS
-1. EUse 'clone or download' button to download this repo as zip.
+1. CLick on the green 'Code' button and download this repo as zip.

 ### Task B, [JavaScript HTML DOM](https://www.w3schools.com/js/js_htmldom.asp)
 1. Create new file task-b.html